Angold-4/os/docs/lectures/6FS.md

-# 6. File System
+# 6. File System (i)

 ##### 05/20/2022 By Angold Wang

-**File Systems** is one of the most special place in Operating System, it organize the stored data in hard disk, and maintain the **persistence** so that after a reboot, the data is still available.
+**File Systems** is one of the most special place in Operating System. it organize the stored data in hard disk, and maintain the **persistence** so that after a reboot, the data is still available.

 The xv6 file system implementation is organized in **seven** layers, shown in the following figure.